brettz9/webappfind/README-old.md

 ----
 POSSIBLE TODOS TO INCORPORATE BELOW
+1. Provide meta-data in `filetypes.json` to cause the web app to be passed awareness of the desire by the user to be prompted for the selection of specific *custom* mode, along with an optional default custom mode and suggested custom modes along with any explicitly passed.
+Thus, an app might use this information to ask on WebAppFind invocation, "Do you wish to view this file or view its source?".
+1. Support a global user `filetypes.json` file (at a chosen directory specified within the browser?) which can override or provide defaults for local `filetypes.json` files (especially for defaults since sites might not have registered handlers, and a user might not wish to have to put a `filetypes.json` file within each directory).
+Ensure it is in a location readily detectable by other desktop apps which may wish to check it as well (or to be opened in WebAppFind itself) (and demo it with Greasemonkey editing once done, and add support to Stylish).
 1. Support processing of `filetypes.json` for directories (e.g., a
     "directoryMatches" property to be added to `filetypes.json`).
 1. Allow `filetypes.json` to support a hierarchy of custom types (e.g.,